-It’ kinda flimsy and probably won’t hold up well as sandwich bread.
-It’s a bit eggy of course and may also be a bit salty depending on which brand of cheese you use.
+It’s kinda flimsy and probably won’t hold up well as sandwich bread.
+It’s a bit eggy, of course, and may also be a bit salty, depending on which brand of cheese you use.
 I cooked mine for about 4 minutes to get some crispy bits on it.
 The stevia helps to take away a little of the eggy taste and sweeten it up a bit.
 You can have these plain as a snack or topped with sugar-free maple syrup as my little one likes to do.

 Keto Almond Flour Waffles